 I’ll round off the article with a few recommendations of baby oil brands to pick and why I recommend them.

 This oil also comes in a spray bottle for easy application.
 Over and above that, you’ll like that it’s also made of 99% plant-based ingredients and lightly fragranced to stimulate your baby’s senses.
-You can use it to massage your little one as highlighted in this video.
+You can use it to massage your little one – see this how-to video below.

 Of course, no baby oil list is complete without mentioning Johnson & Johnson.
 The hypoallergenic oil is perfect for babies with sensitive skin.
 The oil contains mineral oils and preservatives so it may last longer.
 And while it’s formulated for babies, people of all ages can use the product.